tournament-js/subset/api.md

 # Subset API
 Subset export several basic and generalized set operations for JavaScript Arrays.
-The generalized versions work best with the additionally supplied generalized
+The generalized versions work best with the additionally supplied generalized equality and comparison functions.

 ## Generalized Equality